machinerohan/astronomical-db/SPEC.md

 - `identified_entry_id` — FK to the catalogue entry identified (set when solved)

-A thread's open/closed status is independent of its proposal status.
-A proposal can be closed (approved/rejected) while still being open for viewing.

 ### 1.3 Replies

 Replies are a flat list under each thread, in chronological order.